 The Wallace House and Old Dutch Parsonage have intertwining stories that extend back to the mid-18th century.
-The properties are no strangers to prominent individuals both journeying by and inhabiting the homes.
+The lands are no strangers to prominent individuals both journeying by and inhabiting the homes.
 But before they could host a historic legacy, both buildings had to first…be built.

 The History Behind Old Dutch Parsonage